lechmere/Project-1/README.md

 I created the game grid square by setting a value for width, using a for-loop to create a div element while the index value was less than width times width.
 I then pushed these divs to an empty array and appended them to the grid div in my HTML.
 I made one div for player spaceship, and created keydown event listeners to allow the player to move and fire when the corresponding keys are pressed, with logic to refrain player from moving off the grid.

+The logic of the frog's movement moveFrog is used within the keypress event listener function.
+The key press event listener function includes many if functions becaause within this function the frog's styles are being rewritten.
+This is because each section of the game has different backgrounds; floor, road, river and within certain ranges when the frog moves up or down its background may need to change.
+Within the  moveFrog function the removal and readding of a style class is stipulated, along with a change in the frogs positioning, an increase in the player's score and a hop sound effect.
     // PLAYER FROG MOVEMENT ---------------------------------------------
 ```
 document.addEventListener('keypress', (event) => {